N00byKing/sm64ex/enhancements/README.md

 The Mario head intro is the only exception which is still rendered at 30 FPS.

 This is the 60fps patch from [sm64-port](https://github.com/sm64-port/sm64-port/tree/master/enhancements) adapted for sm64ex.

+## Extended Moveset - `Extended.Moveset.v1.03b.sm64ex_archipelago.patch`

+This adds various new actions to Mario's moveset, including moves from Sunshine and Odyssey.

+Information about the added moves can be found at the [sm64-port branch](https://github.com/TheGag96/sm64-port/blob/extended_moveset/README.md)

+## Nonstop Mode - `nonstop_mode_always_enabled.patch`

+Allows Mario to stay within the level after collecting a star.

+Holding L while the star dance is playing disables nonstop mode and allows you to leave the level normally.

+Any map changes require you to leave the level to take effect.